It’s Maple Syrup Time

 Three Quick Maple Syrup Recipes

-Measure 1/4 cup/50 mL maple syrup, 2 tablespoon/30 mL salt reduced soy sauce, 1 tablespoon/15 mL Dijon mustard, 1 tablespoon/15 mL lemon juice and 2 teaspoons finely minced gingerroot into a small frypan.
+Measure 1/4 cup/50 mL maple syrup, 2 tablespoon/30 mL salt-reduced soy sauce, 1 tablespoon/15 mL Dijon mustard, 1 tablespoon/15 mL lemon juice and 2 teaspoons/10 mL finely minced gingerroot into a small frypan.
 Cook, uncovered, about 5 minutes and glaze has bubbled and thickened slightly.
 Brush on salmon, chicken or pork then grill or oven bake.

 French Toast with Maple Infused Banana Filling:

 Mash 1 ripe peeled banana, with 2 teaspoons/10 mL maple syrup.
 Divide mixture between 2 slices of bread; top with another slice.
 In a shallow baking dish combine 1/2 cup/125 mL milk, 2 large eggs, 1 teaspoon/5 mL vanilla, 1/4 teaspoon/1 mL cinnamon and pinch nutmeg.
-Add stuffed bread and after 1 to 2 minutes, turn over and repeat with the other side.
 In a large non-stick skillet, melt 1 tablespoon/15 mL butter over medium-low heat.
 Add stuffed bread and cook over medium-low heat about 5 minutes per side and golden in colour.
 To serve, top with banana slices drizzled with maple syrup.